chiptaylor/3-column-preview-card-component/README.md

 ## My process

 I decided that this layout lent itself well to using CSS Grid.
-The mobile first approach did not require that the grid contaner be set at the outset, I still set it on the container element.
-This way I just had to had the grid-template-columns setting within the media quiry for larger screens.
+The mobile first approach did not require that the grid container be set at the outset, I still set it on the container element.
+This way I just had to add the grid-template-columns setting within the media quiry for larger screens.
 As I mention below, one of the main challenges within the desktop layout is preventing the paragraph from offsetting the alignment og the 'Learn More' buttons.
 In order to solve for this I added a flex container lement and used the justify content setting to keep the buttons in horizontal alignment.
+Finally, another element I spent some time on was the application of the border radius to the first card content and last card content elements.
+I wanted a solution that would allow for the addition of more card content elements.
+So, I used the first-child and last-child selectors to apply the border radius.

 ### Built with